 Set in the vibrant suburb of Northbridge—a neighborhood just outside of the central business district that’s surrounded by galleries, bars and restaurants, Alex Hotel has a truly boutique vibe.
 Each of the 72 rooms is simple yet beautifully designed, with either windows that open or balconies perfect for sunset viewing.
 The hotel’s library is stocked with art and design books, and there’s a fleet of Lekker bicycles guests can borrow for free.

-Industrial-chic flourishes at city-central QT Perch.
+Industrial-chic flourishes at city-central QT Perth.
 The boutique hotel has 184 rooms featuring black marble, brass taps and cockatoo wallpapers throughout.
 Grab a champagne and toast your stay on the rooftop bar or chow down on fresh Aussie fair like Margaret River venison and line-caught calamari at the hotel restaurant, Santini Grill.

 What to Eat

 The gourmet possibilities offered throughout the city and its inner suburbs may surprise you.
 There are countless restaurants and cafés serving cuisines from across the globe, many of which are prepared with the finest local ingredients.

 Set in the old newspaper offices in the city, Print Hall has four levels of dining and drinking options visualized by one of Australia’s best restaurant design crews, Projects of Imagination.
 Make your way to The Apple Daily Bar & Eating House for Southeast Asian street food, like crispy smoked barramundi with seven-herb salad; oysters with lime and nuoc cham (Vietnamese dipping sauce); or grilled pork spare ribs with tamarind, lime, and chilli—all of which have been designed to share.